rkuma183/wilsonmar.github.io/_posts/2016-04-29-api-management-evaluation.md

 Each link may go to text lower in this document, to another page on this site, or the home page of the vendor:

+0. CA (acquired Layer 7), on-prem only, but vaulted to the top of Gartner's "Ability to Execute" in 2016.
+0. <a target="_blank" href="http://apigee.com/about/products/predictive-analytics">
+   Apigee</a> Edge Microgateway + hosting.
+Proprietary code.
+   OEM'd by SAP.
+Leads in Gartner's "Completeness of vision" scale.
+0. <a target="_blank" href="https://www.mulesoft.com/">
+   Mulesoft</a> CloudHub, Anypoint Platform.
+Proprietary code.
+"Full featured".

 0. [Microsoft API Management in the Azure cloud](/api-management-microsoft/) is SaaS-only and proprietary.
 Advanced features limited.
 For Microsoft shops.
 No SOAP or RAML support yet.
+Dropped off Gartner's report in 2016.
-0. <a target="_blank" href="https://aws.amazon.com/api-gateway/">Amazon's API Gateway</a>.
+0. <a target="_blank" href="https://aws.amazon.com/api-gateway/">
+   Amazon's API Gateway</a>.
 SaaS-only proprietary code.
-   The most flexible.
+Seems flexible.
-0. <a target="_blank" href="https://www.mulesoft.com/">Mulesoft</a> CloudHub, Anypoint Platform.
-Proprietary code.
-Full featured.
-0. <a target="_blank" href="http://apigee.com/about/products/predictive-analytics">Apigee</a> Edge Microgateway + hosting.
-Proprietary code.
-   OEM'd by SAP.
+   Dropped off Gartner's report in 2016.

+0. IBM's API management offering is IBM API Connect (previously known as IBM API Management).
+   Has an "Essentials" level (StrongLoop) for free use by developers and "Enterprise" on-premises option.

 0. <a target="_blank" href="http://wso2.com/advantages/">WSO2</a> open-source
 0. <a target="_blank" href="https://www.apinf.io/">apinf.com</a> from Finland (@APInf_io) open-source in